ansible/harbormaster/docs/rst/installation.rst

 You'll need to run the `activate` script in each shell session prior to invoking `ansible-container`.
 See `the virtualenv docs <https://virtualenv.pypa.io/en/stable/>`_ for details.

-Then you can move on to :ref:`configure_docker` to work with Ansible Container.

 .. _running_from_source: